mdn/content/files/en-us/web/api/mediastreamtrack/contenthint/index.md

 {{APIRef("Media Capture and Streams")}}

-The **`MediaStreamTrack.contentHint`** property returns and sets a string that may be used by the web application to provide a hint as to what type of content the track contains to guide how it should be treated by API consumers.
+The **`MediaStreamTrack.contentHint`** property is a string that hints at the type of content the track contains.
 Allowable values depend on the value of the {{domxref("MediaStreamTrack.kind")}} property.

 ## Value